pablocael/pynear/README.md

 # Development

+The C++ code is a one header file within include/VPTree.hpp.

 To use the project with some compiling tools on can use CMake to export the compile commands:

 ```console